casualGamer-dev/Nuon/doc/HACKING/tracing/EventsCircuit.md

     Extra parameters:

     - `end_reason`: Reason why the circuit is closed.
-Tor often changes that reason to something generic sometimes in order to avoid leaking internal reasons to the end point.
+Nuon often changes that reason to something generic sometimes in order to avoid leaking internal reasons to the end point.
 Thus, this value can be different from orig_close_reason.